BUILT LEAN. BUILT GREEN.

 Founder, World Shift Technologies

 The fix is not ditching AI.
-It is using it precisely.
+It is running only what is necessary.

 The Audit